pedohorse/houdini-nix/README.md

 this will run license server in foreground (`-D` flag) in the terminal, so you can kill it with Ctrl+C

+## Houdini Launcher

+Experimental support for Launcher/Installer has been added, however due to how launcher currently works, it's not very usable as an immutable derivation result.

+you can use it through `installer-<version>` or `launcher-<version>` flake attributes

 # Notes:

 currently this flake provides onlt the following versions: